ataccama/sensu-plugins-go/README.md

 # Notes

-- Sensu guys have made [[ https://github.com/sensu-plugins/sensu-plugins-go/ | some libs ]] to help with commonalities, those are included
+- Sensu guys have made [some libs](https://github.com/sensu-plugins/sensu-plugins-go/) to help with commonalities, those are included
-- A guy who's name sounds like a random japanese Samurai already created [[ https://github.com/hico-horiuchi/sensu-plugins-go/ | some checks of his ]], maybe some of the code might be reused
+- A guy who's name sounds like a random japanese Samurai already created [some checks of his](https://github.com/hico-horiuchi/sensu-plugins-go/) - it might be worth exploring